sumanmukherjee03/practice-and-katas/k8s/CKA/authentication.README.md

     ```
     The api server needs the ca.crt to verify it's client.
 Also, note it is the same ca.crt that is passed as an option
     for the kube-apiserver to verify the server certs of the etcd cluster and the kubelets.
-    Not how the client certificates are separate for the kube-apiserver here.
+    Note how the client certificates are separate for the kube-apiserver here.

 kubelet certs
     The certs and keys for the kubelets will be different on each node.
 They need the node name as part of the certificate name.